kdheepak/blog/content/38-rust-lua-nvim.md

 It is important to use the `features` flag and add `luajit`, `vendored`, and `module` to the list.

-We can create a file `src/lib.rs` with the following contents:
+Now we can create a file `src/lib.rs` with the following contents:

 ```rust
 use mlua::chunk;